bioinfomics-unipd/NOVICE/README.md

 Let us break down the command line and explore its options:

 #### 2.1.
-Rank, PCA or All
+Rank, PCA, GC or All

 As visible from the sample command line provided above, the user has the options to choose their second argument depending on their needs.
 If you would like to process your data and know only the ranking of the genes, you need to simply put `rank` after the input file.
 If you would like to extract the data only in the form of a PCA, the argument would become `PCA`.
+As a non-core function of the program, the user can also calculate the percentage of GC content by using the comman `GC`.
 Use `all` if you would like to receive information on both the rank and a visualization thorugh PCA.

 #### 2.2.
 Mean or Median